KnowledgeCaptureAndDiscovery/OBA/docs/configuration_file.md

 ### ontologies.{}.prefix

-The prefix name of the resources in this ontology.
+Preferred Namespace Prefix of the ontology

 | Field | Value |
 |---|---|